Proxyma31/caap/README.md

 # caap
-A chemical analysis application powered by machine learning
+A Concentration analysis application powered by machine learning